Enrichment & Co-curricular

 The idea of World Challenge is to allow you to design your own itinerary, from trekking, community projects, cultural experiences and rest and relaxation.
 You are in charge: budgeting, organising and booking accommodation and travel, buying and cooking your own food – all these elements are part of the exploration and excitement of travel and independence.

 You will return with increased confidence and self-esteem, having learned so much from this once in a lifetime experience.

-As part of enrichment in Year 12 you will be able to participate in the Young Enterprise Company Programme and find out what it’s really like to set up and run a business.
+As part of enrichment in Year 12 you will be able to participate in Young Enterprise or a similar Student Business Company Programme to find out what it’s really like to set up and run a business.
 As a team you will make all the decisions about your company, from raising the initial share capital through to designing and selling your product and ultimately winding up the company and paying taxes.
-All this takes place with the support of a Link Teacher and a volunteer Business Adviser who will bring a wealth of business knowledge to the team.
+All this takes place with the support of an experienced Business teacher and a volunteer Business Adviser who will bring a wealth of business knowledge to the team.